 Whether or not ground turkey is good for weight loss came down to its macronutrient profile, and the same can be considered for other meats too.
 All meat will be close to zero carbs, meaning the amount of fat in the meat will determine how well it supports weight loss.

-The USDA classifies meat with less than 10 grams of fat and less than 4.5 grams of saturated as a lean meat [12].
+The USDA classifies meat with less than 10 grams of fat and less than 4.5 grams of saturated as a lean meat.12

 So lean meats that can be used for healthy weight loss include:

 Prohibiting high-fat meats entirely is not one of the strict weight-loss rules, but they should be consumed in moderation.
-Since some ground turkey is a “lean meat”, evidence confirms that not only is ground turkey healthy for weight loss, but it’s also a heart-healthy choice low in saturated fat and sodium.
+Since ground turkey is considered a “lean meat,” evidence confirms that it is not only healthy for weight loss but also beneficial for heart health due to its low saturated fat and sodium content.

 Replacing high-fat meats with this healthy low-fat alternative is one of many weight loss solutions the whole family can try.
 Be careful though because as with anything else, eating too much meat can hinder weight loss goals.